tylerkummer/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML are HTML tags that have meaning to them.
+For example, when you use a Semantic tag like <footer> that means that you are putting that part of your web page at the bottom of the page.
+When you use a non-semantic HTML tag like <div>, that just means you are separating something in your HTML for organization and can be found anywhere.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display: block takes up 100% of the width by default and the width and height properties can be set.
+    Display: only take up as much width and height as they need to and cannot accept width, height and top-bottom margins.

 3. What are the 4 areas of the box model?

+    Content, Padding, Border, Margin
+    Content is what is being displayed on your webpage, such as text or an image.
+    Padding clears space around the content.
+    Border goes around the padding and the content.
+    Margin clears space outside of the border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Align-items: center works on the cross axis, the vertical axis.

 5. Explain why git is valuable to a team of developers.

+    Git allows developers to share their code amongst either their team or the whole world where anyone can see it.
+Git also allows developers to go back to earlier versions of their code and compare contributions made between teammates and other users.
+Git will also show you exact recent changes and updates.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.